 Photo Organizing Action

 Set a block of time on your calendar to deal with photo overload.
-It is a great evening task or maybe when the temperature rises to the 80’s and 90’s; or maybe on a rainy day or when you are stuck inside on a cold snowy day.
-Any day, any time, but if you schedule it in your planner it becomes an appointment to keep.
+It is a great evening task or maybe when the temperature rises to the 80’s and 90’s and you are stuck inside with the A/C blasting; or maybe on a rainy day or when you it is cold snowy outside.
+Any day, any time is a good time to organize photos, but if you schedule it in your planner it becomes an appointment to keep.
 This time is as important as any other appointment.

 - Toss ~ Not all pictures are keepers